COVID-19 Updates: Taking steps to return to normal.

 The Alberta Northern Lights Volunteer Recognition Program is honoured to recognize the volunteers listed here – and grateful for the contributions they’ve made in their communities.

-On May 20, they were recognized for supporting those in need at home and abroad.
+On March 10, they were recognized for helping those in need navigate mental health supports and agencies.

 Nominate a volunteer